skyekshi/skyekshi.github.io/_posts/2024-06-27-Efficient-fine-tuning-methods-for-large-language-model.md

 ![](/images/2.png)

-In the method, each Transformer block is augmented by adding two adapter modules: one placed after the self-attention layer and the other after the feed-forward network (FFN) layer.
+In the method, each Transformer block is augmented by adding two adapter modules,placed after the feed-forward network (FFN) layer.

 The adventages of serial adapter are: 1) By adding a few trainable parameters, it is possible to nearly achieve the effect of full parameter training.
 2) This significantly reduces training time, ensuring time efficiency.
 3) Barely decreases the model's performance on downstream tasks.